BrendelGroup/FMAB/Assignments/I519F16/RandomSeq/README.md

 Note that we are providing this option for the sake of openness.
 We believe such openness to be good practice but it also requires strict specifications.
 If you stray from the specifications, that is if your output is not readable by the Biopython's FASTA reader, **you will get no partial points**.

+## Submission

+You will submit this assignment into Canvas.
+Submission should include the code (and the README file) only.
+We do not want you to dump a bunch of irrelevant input/output files on us.
+You program will be tested with various inputs and output checked for quality

+## Exercise questions

+1. Would your program also work for a protein sequence?
+Why or why not?

+more to come later